Dialogue to Action

 The School for Peace has created a world-renowned approach to working with groups in conflict.
 Rather than focusing upon interpersonal relations between encounter participants, workshops focus on inter-group relations.

-We base our work on research, theory, and evaluation in the field of conflict resolution.
+Our work is based on research, theory, and evaluation in the field of conflict resolution.
 The model has been studied by academics from Israel and abroad, who have written hundreds of books and academic articles about our work.
 Staff from the SFP have trained and worked with groups in conflict all over the world including Northern Ireland, Cyprus, Kosovo, South Africa, Costa Rica and in the United States.

 Youth Encounters: High school students from Jewish and Arab high schools come together for three days of dialogue and negotiation simulations.
 They develop interpersonal friendships while focusing on intergroup dynamics.